Cribio/Cribio.github.io/_posts/2018-05-14-acuerdo-de-cooperacion-INBio-CRBio.md

 ---
 <script type="text/javascript">
 function UTCLocalTimeZone(hileraFechaHora, addlinebreak) {
-  var fecha = new Date(hileraFechaHora);    // The function convert the parameter ISO Date string to the UTC shift. var desfase = fecha.getTimezoneOffset();
+  // The function convert the parameter UTC ISO Date string to the local time.
+  // Use addlinebreak to indicate a new line (1), a space (0) between "UTC" and the sign of the time. var fecha = new Date(hileraFechaHora);
+  var desfase = fecha.getTimezoneOffset();
   var signo = "+";